vegetabill/brainbox-design-site/_posts/2019-09-10-stepping-stones.md

 * **Struggling alone too long**.
 Everyone has their own threshold before giving up.
 Often named “Grit” in psychology research, some claim it’s predictive of success in many facets of life.
 However, much of the research deals with things you can solve on your own and are intrinsically self-teachable.
 With this in mind, you should definitely struggle longer on your own for how to implement something in Rails, an open-source framework with literally thousands of examples on StackOverflow, rather than on an internal framework for which you may not even know where to find tips to get yourself unstuck.
 * **Leaving the training wheels on too long**.
 This is common if you’re on a very experienced team with dominant personalities.
 This antipattern won’t actually hurt you too much at this level, but you should try to ratchet up the time you struggle alone over time, as you learn more.
 When senior folks go on vacation, it’s a great time to stretch your solo skills a bit or go talk directly with a different role where you normally rely on your tech lead or manager as an intermediary.
 * **Prioritizing what to learn**.
 At this stage, everything is new so it can be overwhelming with where to start.
 Seeking a little guidance for what to start with is extremely helpful.
 What did the most recent person to join the team focus on?
 What was helpful for her and what turned out to be a waste of time?
 Not all learning will be directly applicable to your current team/project and at this stage you really need to be tightly focused before thinking about more distant subjects.
-Aha Moment: You are proud of something you shipped that feels wholly yours.

 #### Aha Moment
 You are proud of something you shipped that feels wholly yours.